jlev/gatsby-transformer-geocodio/README.md

 addressFields: an array of fields that contain the node's address.
 The address to be geocoded will be determined by concatenating all the fields in this array, in order.
 Some tips on how to format addresses can be found at https://www.geocod.io/docs/#address-formats-2

-addFullResult: if set to true, this will request and add the 'address_components' section of the geocoder result, as a field 'geocoderAddressFields' which contains extended information (see https://www.geocod.io/docs/#address-components)
+addFullResult: if set to true, this will save the full result as a field 'geocoderFullResult'

 Forward geocoding will add a new field 'geocoderLocation' which contains a lat and lon pair. eg